walmartlabs/concord-website/docs/plugins/git.md

 ## GetLatestSHA

-The `getLatestSHA` action can be used to get the SHA identifier of latest commit for a given branch.
+The `getLatestSHA` action can be used to get the SHA identifier of the latest commit for a given branch.
 By default, it gets the SHA from the `master` branch.
 The output of the action is stored in the variable `latestCommitSHA`.
-It can used at later point in the flow.
+It can be used at a later point in the flow.

 The following parameters are needed in addition to the general parameters: